Political parties

 No hay anuncios

 ERC's position is shared by EH Bildu, which already ruled out a broad front like the one proposed by Rufián last summer.
 This Monday, the leader of the Basque nationalist party, Arnaldo Otegi, reiterated this stance, calling the proposal "unviable" and stating in an interview with Euskadi Irratia that he has "never" discussed this issue with Rufián or ERC.
 EH Bildu deputy Oskar Matute also rejected the idea on Sunday night.
-Nevertheless, both Rufián and Matute are scheduled to hold a joint event in the coming weeks to discuss how to contain the far right.
-In fact, sources close to Rufián say that the Republican spokesperson intends to continue holding events of this kind, although they deny that it is a tour to promote this broad, left-wing, and plurinational front.
+Nevertheless, both Rufián and Matute are scheduled to hold a joint event in the coming weeks to discuss ways to contain the far right.
+In fact, sources close to Rufián say that the Republican spokesperson intends to continue holding such events, although they deny that it is a tour to promote this broad, left-wing, and plurinational front.
 What Rufián wants, according to the same sources, is to open "spaces for reflection," and if this ends with a broad candidacy, it will be welcome, they add.

 Cargando